kimberleykenney/kimberleykenney.github.io/piece-2.md

   <li>
     <strong>Start using and monitoring the card</strong>
-    <p>Once setup is complete, the cardholder can begin making purchases and you can begin monitoring spending in Keep.</p>
+    <p>Once setup is complete, the cardholder can begin making purchases and you can monitor spending in Keep.</p>
-    <p class="open-list-title">Open:</p>
     <ul class="related-links">
       <li><a href="#">How to Track Card Transactions</a></li>
       <li><a href="#">How to Monitor Team Spending</a></li>